assen-totin/cdn/README.md

 Set the DSN in the configuration option `cnd_db_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service`; fields `port` and `database` are ignored.

 You'll need to manually install Oracle Instant Client library; make sure you have a version which knows how to talk to your Oracle server.
+You will likely need to export `LD_LIBARY_PATH` with the path to the client library directory.

 You'll also need the OCI library from https://github.com/vrogier/ocilib.
-In order for this library to work, at runtime you'll need to export the ORACLE_HOME variable.
+In order for this library to work, at runtime you'll need to export the `ORACLE_HOME` variable.
+You also must whitelist this environment by adding `env ORACLE_HOME` to the top level of your Nginx configuration file.

 ## MongoDB